Skip to main content

 Where hops are grown and sourced spans the globe; notable producers include Germany, Czech Republic, New Zealand, and North America.
 We use German hops, for example, toward several beers including Oktoberfest and Pale Bock.
 We’ve raced freshly picked New Zealand hops over the ocean to brew Southern Hemisphere Harvest IPA.
 But the majority of our supply is here in the U.S., where Oregon, Idaho, and Washington are the top hop-producing states.

 Hops grow best in moderate climates with rich soil and abundant sunshine.
 Those ideal regions generally sit at similar latitudes on the world map, both northern and southern.
-At our brewery in Chico, Calif., we maintain 10 acres of certified-organic Estate hops, but the grueling summer heat and spotty rain pose big challenges.
+At our brewery in Chico, Calif., we maintain three acres of certified-organic Estate hops, but the grueling summer heat and spotty rain pose big challenges.
 The Pacific Northwest is more favorable for hops with its milder weather and reliable precipitation.

 Close-up view of hop cones growing at Sierra Nevada Brewing Co.